olejon/logstream/README.md

 If you want the IP address information shown in the demo, all you have to do is include a key called `ip` with a valid IP address as value.

+**Note:** Current script on my server uses an API that only supports IPv4 addresses.
+You can always modify the JavaScript code to use another one.

 ---

 #### On the client side